ljw1004/csharpspec/csharp/statements.md

 A `do` statement is executed as follows:

 *  Control is transferred to the embedded statement.
-*  When and if control reaches the end point of the embedded statement (possibly from execution of a `continue` statement), the *boolean_expression* (§7.20) is evaluated.
+*  When and if control reaches the end point of the embedded statement (possibly from execution of a `continue` statement), the *boolean_expression* ([Boolean expressions](expressions.md#boolean-expressions)) is evaluated.
 If the boolean expression yields `true`, control is transferred to the beginning of the `do` statement.
 Otherwise, control is transferred to the end point of the `do` statement.

-Within the embedded statement of a `do` statement, a `break` statement (§8.9.1) may be used to transfer control to the end point of the `do` statement (thus ending iteration of the embedded statement), and a `continue` statement (§8.9.2) may be used to transfer control to the end point of the embedded statement.
+Within the embedded statement of a `do` statement, a `break` statement ([The break statement](statements.md#the-break-statement)) may be used to transfer control to the end point of the `do` statement (thus ending iteration of the embedded statement), and a `continue` statement ([The continue statement](statements.md#the-continue-statement)) may be used to transfer control to the end point of the embedded statement.

 The embedded statement of a `do` statement is reachable if the `do` statement is reachable.